 Chop potatoes and toss with olive oil, oregano, thyme, (or whatever green herbs you have on hand) sea salt, pepper.
 Roast, tossing occasionally, for about 45 minutes at 400.

 The pork was perfect, and I don’t even like pork.
 I had 2 bites!
-But for my meal, I had root vegetable stew with dino kale and curry that I made a couple days.
-As it happens, we usually eat different meals here at my house.
-Sigh.
+But for my meal, I had root vegetable stew with dino kale and curry that I made a couple days ago.

 LIKE WHAT YOU'VE READ?